-If the non-conformance relates to diesel fuel sampling, additional samples shall be organised and collected to ensure sufficient information is available to calculated greenhouse emissions. • Corrective actions may be required where diesel samples are not collected as required, with additional samples collected as necessary. • Should the operating limit for diesel be exceeded, or operation occur outside the circumstances identified above, a non-compliance will be reported in Snowy Hydro's internal systems, and briefings held with operational business units to reinforce the awareness of the requirement.
+FUEL USE MANAGEMENT PLAN Reporting Where diesel operation occurs outside the requirements identified in the Project Approval and EPL13036, this shall be reported in the Annual Environment Management Report (AEMR) and EPL13036 Annual Return.
+Fuel analysis sampling results are used to report annual greenhouse emissions.
+Corrective Actions Where requirements of this management plan are breached, the event will be reported in the Snowy Hydro event management system and investigated as appropriate.
+If the non-conformance relates to diesel fuel sampling, additional samples shall be organised and collected to ensure sufficient information is available to calculate greenhouse emissions.
+Corrective actions may be required where diesel samples are not collected as required, with additional samples collected as necessary.
+Should the operating limit for diesel be exceeded, or operation occur outside the circumstances identified above, a non-compliance will be reported in Snowy Hydro's internal systems, and briefings held with operational business units to reinforce the awareness of the requirement.
 A variation to EPL13036 or modification to the Project Approval may be sought after appropriate environmental assessment into the extension of operating hours on diesel.

-4.5.6 Complaints Management Plan
+4.5.6 Environmental Complaints Management Plan

-Performance Objective To ensure that an appropriate response is made to public complaints in relation to Colongra operations.
+ENVIRONMENTAL COMPLAINTS MANAGEMENT PLAN Performance Objective To ensure that an appropriate response is made to public complaints in relation to Colongra operations.
 Statutory Requirements Project Approval and Environment Protection Licence Protection of the Environment Operations Act 1997 and Regulations.
 Environmental Planning & Assessment Act 1979 and Regulations.
-Performance Criteria A contact number and mechanism is in place for the public to contact Snowy Hydro All complaints are recorded as incidents in SiteSafe All complaints responded to expeditiously and investigated Responsible Person The Colongra Plant Manager is responsible for receiving complaints and ensuring that each complaint is recorded in SiteSafe, responded to and investigated appropriately.
-This is likely to include drawing on resources from other departments as required, including Community Relations or the Water & Environment Group Implementation Strategy/ Mitigation Measures In compliance with Project Approval Condition 4.3, a complaints register is required.
-Complaints are managed through the incident management system at Snowy Hydro, as such the complaints register is taken to be the incident management system.
-This enables all aspects of complaints, including investigations and corrective actions to be tracked and records maintained.
+Performance Criteria A contact number and mechanism is in place for the public to contact Snowy Hydro Responsible Person The Colongra Plant Manager is responsible for receiving complaints and ensuring that each complaint is recorded in Snowy Hydros event management system, responded to and investigated appropriately.
+This is likely to include drawing on resources from other departments as required, including Corporate Affairs and/ or the Environment and Lands team.
+Implementation Strategy/ Mitigation Measures In compliance with Project Approval Condition 4.3, a complaints register is required.
+Complaints are treated as incidents and managed through the Event Management system at Snowy Hydro, as such the complaints register is taken to be the event management system (Enablon).
+This allows all aspects of complaints, including investigations and corrective actions to be tracked and records maintained.
 All complaints shall, wherever possible, be directed to the Colongra Plant Manager.
-In the absence of the Colongra Plant Manager, the person receiving the complaint is to notify Community Relations or the Environment Manager.
-Public complaints are treated as incidents and managed within the Snowy Hydro incident management system.
-This will require investigation and tracking of actions as required by the nature of the complaint.
-When receiving a complaint the following details are to be recorded; The date and time of the complaint was made Any personal / contact details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect The nature of the complaint
+In the absence of the Colongra Plant Manager, the person receiving the complaint is to notify the Gas and Diesels Area Manager.
+The Colongra Plant Manager will notify the Corporate Affairs and/or the Environment advisor as required.
+When receiving a complaint the following details are to be recorded (as detailed in the F14-07-E Community Complaint Response Form : The date and time of the complaint The method by which the complaint was made Any personal / contact details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect The nature of the complaint